-- 1. Obesity will be significantly related to the student's mental health. - 2.
-Obesity and mental health of male and female students will be significantly different. - 3.
-Demographic characteristics of participants will significantly explain variance in obesity and mental health of the participants
+- Overweight will be significantly related to the student's mental health. - Overweight and mental health of male and female students will be significantly different. - Demographic characteristics of participants will significantly explain variance in overweight and mental health of the participants